Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities: Approaches for Graph Pooling

 \subsubsection{Other Pooling}

 Apart from node drop and node clustering pooling methods, there also exist some other graph pooling methods.
-For example, EdgePool~\cite{edgepool}, Co-Pooling~\cite{edge-view} and HyperDrop~\cite{hyper-pool} pool the input graph from an edge view; MuchPool~\cite{much-pool} combines node clustering pooling and node drop pooling to capture different characteristics of a graph; and PAS~\cite{pooling-search} proposes to search for adaptive pooling architectures by neural architecture search.
+For example, EdgePool~\cite{edgepool} and HyperDrop~\cite{hyper-pool} pool the input graph from the edge view, which maintains the connectivity of the input graph through edge contractions based on an adaptive edge scoring design; MuchPool~\cite{much-pool} combines node clustering pooling and node drop pooling to capture different characteristics of a graph; PAS~\cite{pooling-search} proposes to search for adaptive pooling architectures by neural architecture search.